 Tools & Resources for Expired Listings

-The right tools and resources can make realtor efforts to get expired listings easier.
+The right tools and resources can make real estate agent efforts to get expired listings easier.
 With these tools and resources, an agent can improve efficiency with skilled freelancers, easy-to-use design platforms, and lead generation or management software.

 Here are five tools and resources for making the most of expired listings: